 DO Load Up On Cheaper SPs

 Starting pitching is the running back position of fantasy baseball.
 It’s volatile as hell and you usually have to spend solid-to-stupid money to get the better options.
 I’m not saying only drop dough on the really cheap arms.
-A couple of Kris Medlen-like guys always end up on several of my squads.
-You get two or three arms like that (high upside, but has not reached full potential) and a couple of $1 buys with some $3-7 cheapies mixed in, and you stand as good a chance to win the pitching stats as your league-mates do.
+You get two or three mid-level type of arms (high upside, but have not reached full potential) and a couple of $1 buys with some $3-7 cheapies mixed in, and you stand as good a chance to win the pitching stats as your league-mates do.

 Let’s face it, hitters are easier to predict and are less injury-prone, making them safer.
 You want to spend the bulk of your dollars building your offense, because it’s very difficult to piece-meal a competitive offense in fantasy leagues if you come out of your auction with a mediocre lineup.
 The way you create the money necessary to ensure a top offense is to sacrifice your pitching staff’s budget.
 Fortunately, you have the Sons of Roto draft kit handy, which will point you in the right direction for pitching, hitting, and all other dominance-related advice.